 History of NFV

-The concept for NFV originated from service providers who were looking to accelerate the deployment of new network services to support their revenue and growth objectives.
+The concept for Network Functions Virtualization or NFV originated from service providers who were looking to accelerate the deployment of new network services to support their revenue and growth objectives.
 They felt the constraints of hardware-based appliances, so they wanted to apply standard IT virtualization technologies to their networks.

 To accelerate progress towards this common goal, several providers came together and created an ETSI Industry Specification Group for NFV.
-(A full list of members and participants in the NFV group can be found here: http://portal.etsi.org/NFV/NFV_List_members.asp).
+(Full member list).
 The goal is to define the requirements and architecture for the virtualization of network functions.
 The group is currently working on the standards and will be delivering the first specifications soon.

 The Benefits of NFV